Oil prices drop amid demand worries, but U.S.-Iran tensions support

 However, supply is expected to remain relatively tight, as the Organization of the Petroleum Exporting Countries and its allies including Russia, an alliance known as OPEC+, appear likely to extend a deal on curbing output when they meet on July 1-2 in Vienna, analysts said.

-Russian Energy Minister Alexander Novak said on Monday that international cooperation on crude production had helped stabilize oil markets and was more important than ever.
+Russian Energy Minister Alexander Novak said on Monday that international cooperation on crude production had helped stabilise oil markets and was more important than ever.
 He also voiced concerns about demand.

 Sanctions on Iran and Venezuela imposed by Washington have cut oil exports from the two OPEC members but U.S. production has been rising, leading some Russian officials to accuse Washington of carving out market share for its energy exports.

-(Reporting by Aaron Sheldrick; Editing by Joseph Radford)
+(Reporting by Aaron Sheldrick; Editing by Joseph Radford and Richard Pullin)

 By Aaron Sheldrick